bigchaindb/hyperchaindb/bigchaindb_workshop/exercises/bdb/README.md

 Run each example from the `bigchaindb_examples` directory as a python module

-1. Quick start: learn to use the driver and API

-`$ python -m exercises.bdb.ex0_quickstart`
+1. Quick start: learn to use the driver and API: `$ python -m exercises.bdb.ex0_quickstart`

-2. CREATE tokens and TRANSFER them

-`$ python -m exercises.bdb.ex1_tx_create_transfer_solution`
+2. CREATE tokens and TRANSFER them: `$ python -m exercises.bdb.ex1_tx_create_transfer_solution`

-3. Use custom cryptoconditions to set up a quiz

-`$ python -m exercises.bdb.ex2_tx_cryptoconditions`
+3. Use custom cryptoconditions to set up a quiz: `$ python -m exercises.bdb.ex2_tx_cryptoconditions`